+Instagram.
 Maybe this is obvious but I find Instagram, and the community of people who actively use it, to be one of the most inspirational social media platforms.
-I love that the presentation is image driven, elegant, and simple, and I love the idea that a single image can be so expressive and impactful.
+I love that the presentation is image driven, elegant and simple and I love the idea that a single image can be so expressive and impactful.
 Yes, a picture is sometimes worth a thousand words.
 Or more!
 For the past two years, I have been sharing lots of images on my Instagram (@stacybassphoto).
 One series, shot on my iphone during my (fairly regular) morning walks is called SKYSCAPES.
 It has developed through the platform and for me, has become a really meaningful way of sharing something beautiful each day.
-Here are a few of my instagrammed SKYSCAPES:

-As much as I love sharing images one at a time, sometimes it just doesn't cut it–either because you have a lot of images to share and don't want to clog up everyone's feed with 9 images posted in succession, or perhaps because you feel each isn't strong enough on it's own but in a grouping tells a better story.
-In these cases, I suggest either PicStitch or PicPlayPost–both provide a seemingly endless number of options to collage your images into a perfect postable square.
+PicStitch or PicPlayPost.
+As much as I love sharing images one at a time, sometimes it just doesn't cut it– either because you have alot of images you want to share and don't want to clog up everyone's feed with 9 images posted in succession or perhaps because you feel each isn't strong enough on it's own but in a grouping makes a clearer statement or tells a better story.
+In these cases, I suggest either PicStitch or PicPlayPost– each of which will provide a seemingly endless number of options to collage your images into a perfect postable square.